 - Stock Options and SARs.
 The Administrator may grant stock options, including ISOs, and SARs.
 A stock option is a right entitling the holder to acquire shares of our common stock upon payment of the applicable exercise price.
 A SAR is a right entitling the holder upon exercise to receive an amount (payable in cash or shares of equivalent value) equal to the excess of the closing price of the shares subject to the right over the base value from which appreciation is measured.
 The exercise price per share of each stock option, and the base value of each SAR, granted under the 2021 Plan will not be less than 100% of the closing price of a share on the date of grant (or, if no closing price is reported on that date, the closing price on the immediately preceding date on which a closing price was reported) (110% in the case of certain ISOs granted to a 10-percent stockholder).
-Other than in connection with certain corporate transactions or changes to our capital structure, stock options and SARs granted under the 2021 Plan may not be repriced, amended, or substituted for with new stock options or SARs having a lower exercise price or base value, nor may any consideration be paid upon the cancellation (or, if no closing price is reported on that date, the closing price greater than the closing price of a share on the date of such cancellation (or, if no closing or SARs having a lower exercise price or base value, nor may any consideration be paid upon the cancellation (or, if no closing price is reported on that date, the closing price on the immediately preceding date on which a closing price was reported), in each case, without stockholder approval.
+Other than in connection with certain corporate transactions or changes to our capital structure, stock options and SARs granted under the 2021 Plan may not be repriced, amended, or substituted for with new stock options or SARs having a lower exercise price or base value, nor may any consideration be paid upon the cancellation of any stock options or SARs that have a per share exercise or base price greater than the closing price of a share on the date of such cancellation (or, if no closing price is reported on that date, the closing price on the immediately preceding date on which a closing price was reported), in each case, without stockholder approval.
 Each stock option and SAR will have a maximum term of not more than ten years from the date of grant (or five years, in the case of certain ISOs granted to a 10-percent stockholder). - Restricted and Unrestricted Stock and Stock Units.
 The Administrator may grant awards of stock, stock units, restricted stock and restricted stock units.
 A stock unit is an unfunded and unsecured promise, denominated in shares, to deliver shares or cash measured by the value of shares in the future, and a restricted stock unit is a stock unit that is subject to the satisfaction of specified performance or other vesting conditions.
 Restricted stock are shares subject to restrictions requiring that they be forfeited, redelivered or offered for sale to us if specified performance or other vesting conditions are not satisfied. - Performance Awards.
 The Administrator may grant performance awards, which are awards that vest subject to the achievement of performance criteria. - Other Share-Based Awards.
 The Administrator may grant other awards that are convertible into or otherwise based on shares of our common stock, subject to such terms and conditions as it determines. - Substitute Awards.
 The Administrator may grant substitute awards in connection with certain corporate transactions, which may have terms and conditions that are different from the terms and conditions of the 2021 Plan.